bsyk/gcp-letsencrypt/README.md

 > Note: This script stores the generated certificates in Google Cloud Storage between runs to avoid renewing certificates too frequently.
 This may pose a security risk.

-### Getting Started
+## Getting Started
-There are some prerequsites to using this script, asside from having a Google Cloud account.
+There are a few steps to using this script.

-1. An existing https load-balancer.
+1. Create an HTTPS Load-balancer
 You'll need a certificate pair in order to create the load-balancer.
 A self-signed one is fine for this purpose for now.
-1. An existing Cloud DNS zone.
+1. Create a Cloud DNS Zone
 This needs to be properly registered with your registar.
-1. cloudbuild IAM account needs additional permissions.
+1. Grant `cloudbuild` IAM Role permissions
 As Cloud Build will be interacting with the load-balancer and Cloud DNS, the cloudbuild account needs permissiosn to do so.
+1. Setup a Cloud Build Trigger

-#### Create an HTTPS Load-balancer
+### Create an HTTPS Load-balancer
 In the console under Network Services > Load Balancing [here](https://console.cloud.google.com/net-services/loadbalancing/loadBalancers/list), create a new HTTPS Load Balancer.
 Follow the instructions and configure the backend services and frontend as needed for your setup.